coffeemancy/anarres/README.md

 # et cetera

-♡ 2015 by Carlton Stedman.
+♡ 2015.
 Copying art is an act of love.
 Please copy.